Resonite-Community-Projects/adult-session-browser/README.md

 /setgroupvarvalue "My Resonite Group" sessionUpdateKey U-SOME-BOT-ACCOUNT "ACCESSKEY"
 ```

 These permissions only allow user accounts within your Resonite group to read the access key, meaning if the update system is taken from your session by a user, it will not function.
 The user could store your access key however, if that case arises then change your access key cloud var, which would automatically propogate to all session update systems spawned, removing the need to manually deploy a new access key if compromised.
-As Resonite does not support hashing/encryption within Logix, this is the best we can offer for now.
+As Resonite does not support hashing/encryption within ProtoFlux, this is the best we can offer for now.

 An existing API server is available at https://ad-sessions.resonite.boltwolf.net for most Resonite communities. ***If you wish to use my server, you will need to send me (GrayBoltWolf) your access key to allow you to push data to the server.***